-Every year, thousands of people go missing under various circumstances.
+Every year, thousands of people go missing under many circumstances.
 Whether it’s a runaway teenager, a kidnapped child, a person with dementia who wandered away, or an individual avoiding legal consequences, the mystery and emotional turmoil surrounding a disappearance can be overwhelming.
 While law enforcement agencies have protocols for handling missing persons cases, private investigators (PIs) often play a critical role in finding those who have vanished.
-Their ability to act quickly, follow leads independently, and dedicate more time to individual cases makes them invaluable in time-sensitive situations.
+Their ability to act quickly, follow leads independently, and dedicate more time to individual cases makes them invaluable in time sensitive situations.

 A missing persons investigation is the process of locating an individual whose whereabouts are unknown and whose safety may be at risk.
 The reasons people go missing vary greatly, and so do the strategies used to find them.
 Missing persons investigations may be initiated by law enforcement, private citizens, attorneys, or family members, and they often involve collaboration across jurisdictions and agencies.